You can stop dangerous snow avalanches from sliding off a metal roof in a number of ways. The best options to control snow on your metal roof are:

 Large amounts of snow sliding off a metal roof can cause damage to vehicles, property, and landscaping, as well as put humans and pets in danger.
 Snow avalanches can rip off gutters or bury essential walkways.
 If you have a metal roof in a snowy region, you may consider one of the following methods to control sliding snow.

-Another plus: many snow guards can be installed with adhesive, so you won’t have to drill holes in your metal roof.
+Another plus to a metal roof snow guard system is many types can be installed with adhesive, so you won’t have to drill holes in your metal roof.

 Snow diverters are angled pieces of metal that “split” sliding snow and direct it around roof structures such as pipes, chimneys, and skylights.
-This can help prevent damage and snow buildup around these structures, which can otherwise lead to leaks if snow diverters aren’t in place.
+This can help prevent damage and snow buildup on the roof surface around these structures, which can otherwise lead to leaks if snow diverters aren’t in place.
 Snow diverters are an essential tool for controlling sliding snow on metal roofs.

 Change Roofing Material

 Traditional metal roofing materials are made of large sheets of slick material.
-These are particularly prone to snow avalanches.
+These are particularly prone to falling snow.
 If you are experiencing large amounts of hazardous snow sliding off your roof, consider replacing your current metal roofing with another material, such as traditional shingles.

 If you want the benefits of metal roofing without the drawback of snow avalanches, granulated metal shingles are the best of both worlds.
 They are as durable and weather-resistant as standard metal roofing, while at the same time their texture prevents dangerous snow slides.

-Because you need good conditions to install snow guards or other snow control measures on your roof, it may be difficult to implement these measures in the middle of a snowy winter.
+Because you need good conditions to install snow stops or another snow retention system on your roof, it may be difficult to implement these measures in the middle of a snowy winter.

 To control snow in the short term, use a long-handled snow rake to pull snow from your roof in controlled quantities.
 A few minutes of work with a snow rake, getting rid of snow before it builds up, can prevent large avalanches later.